 When Christ came, the law was fulfilled, and the sacrament was put in it's stead.
 As we partake of the sacrament, we remember our Savior's atonement.
 It is through His atonement that the Savior takes away not only our sins, but also our weaknesses, sorrows, and sicknesses.
 We remember Him, not only as our sacrificial Lamb, but our shepherd, who continues to call and care for us.

-The sheetmusic on this page may be downloaded, printed and performed for non-commercial personal, home and church uses.
+The sheetmusic on this page may be downloaded, printed and performed for non-commercial, personal, home and church uses.
 For any

-please contact the composer.
+other purpose, please contact the composer for permission.

 Also, join the Kerby Music Facebook Group to discuss this song and learn from others who have played this song, or ask Lindy a question!